retro16/acsi2stm/doc/compiling.md

 * Run `TOSTEST.TOS` on a floppy disk if it changed since the last release
 * Run `TOSTEST.TOS` on a GemDrive card
 * Run a few big desktop programs on GemDrive, use the file selector
+* Eject the GemDrive SD card and try to open it

 ### On a single TOS version